ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ## Data Processing

 ### Digital Elevation Models
+durubg
 The quality of the terrain corrections are directly related to the quality of the digital elevation models (DEMs) used in the process of geometrically and radiometrically correcting the SAR imagery.
-Table 1 summarizes the various DEM sources and the way they are used in the radiometric terrain correction (RTC).
+Table 1 summarizes the various DEM sources and the way they are used in radiometric terrain correction (RTC).
 Note that in each case, the DEM is resampled to RTC spacing and reprojected to WGS84 UTM during processing.

 | Resolution | DEM | Datum | Area | Posting | Priority |
 |------------|-------|--------|------|---------|----------|